 In this lecture I will talk about week 3 of embryonic development.
 I will cover early placentation, gastrulation and embryonic folding.

 Objectives

-- Understand the process early placentation, villi formation

-- Understand broadly the events of week 3 of human development

-- Understand the process of gastrulation

-- Understand the process of axis formation

-- Brief understanding of embryo folding
+- Understand the process early placentation, villi formation - Understand broadly the events of week 3 of human development - Understand the process of gastrulation - Understand the process of axis formation and embryo folding - Brief understanding of early cardiogenesis.

 Lecture Resources